About This Program

 Student Voices: Christine Carpenter

-A conversation with Health Studies / Physical Therapy student Christine Carpenter about her experience at Utica College.
+A conversation with Health Studies / Physical Therapy student Christine Carpenter about her experience at Utica University.

 Need help with your English Language skills?

 Utica University offers an English for Healthcare program for those looking to improve English fluency, accuracy, vocabulary, communication skills, and confidence in order to take the next step in your healthcare career.Learn More